Spuul/pintube/README.md

 This application is designed to gauge our applicant's:
 - adherence to best practices
 - familiarity with code patterns
-- ability to write tests and documentation, and
+- ability to write tests, and
 - command of Ruby and Rails as a whole

 ## App Specifications: